isomerpages/moe-kranjipri/_resources/Student Learning Space (SLS).md

 #### **Student's Username &amp; Password**&nbsp;

 Students have been informed of their MIMS username and password.
-Username and password printed in card form and attached to their student handbook.
+Username and password are printed in card form and attached to their student handbook.

 #### **Frequently Asked Questions (FAQs)**